rpherbig/rpherbig.github.io/_drafts/hello-world.markdown

 A wild blog has appeared!

-I've pondered blogging for a while now.
-But somehow I never quite got around to it.
+I've considered blogging for a while now, but somehow I never quite got around to it.
 Other things always took priority.
-There was always something else to spend my time on.
+There was always something else to do.
+I've given it some thought and found what will motivate me to start blogging (I'll write about that too).

-Besides, who would want to read what I write?
-There's always someone more knowledgeable than myself on a given topic and they've probably already written a blogpost about it.

-Maybe.
-But maybe not.
-There's so much going on in the world that maybe, just maybe, I've experienced something that no one else has (or at least has written about).
-Maybe I can help someone learn from my mistakes and experiences.

-We've all had times in which we tried to find something on the Internet and came up empty.
-Or only found other poor souls, asking the same questions, finding the same lack of answers.

-Well this is an attempt to fix all that.
-I'll write about whatever problems I'm solving, and I can only hope someone finds it useful.
-Starting with how to get a basic blog setup (spoiler: it's harder than it should be).
+For now, I'm going to start with a few posts on how to get a simple blog up and running.
+This is my first time doing this, so it has been (and is being) a good learning opportunity, as well as producing something useful.

+The tech stack I started with is GitHub Pages and Jekyll.
+A bit later I added in Google Domains for a personalized domain.
+I'm writing and running Jekyll locally on a Windows machine before deploying to GitHub Pages.
+I expected this to go smoothly since this seemed like a fairly typical tech stack using popular choices for each component, and the two main platforms (GitHub Pages and Jekyll) are designed to work together.

+Spoiler alert: it's harder than it should be.